Soon, quantum computers could change the world.

 What is a qubit?

 Quantum bits or qubits are the basic units of information in a quantum computer.
 A qubit is essentially the quantum version of a classic bit or transistor (used in classical computing).
-Qubits make use of a quantum mechanical phenomenon called “superposition,” where some properties of a particle — such as the angle of polarization of a photon — are not defined for certain until they’re actually measured.
+Qubits make use of “superposition,” a quantum mechanical phenomenon where some properties of subatomic particles — such as the angle of polarization of a photon — are not defined for certain until they’re actually measured.
 In this scenario, each possible way these quantum properties could be observed has an associated probability.
 This effect is a bit like flipping a coin.
 A coin is definitely heads or tails when it lands, but while in the air it has a chance of being either.

 Quantum computers conduct calculations by manipulating qubits in a way that affects these superimposed probabilities before making a measurement to gain a final answer.
 By avoiding measurements until an answer is needed, qubits can represent both parts of binary information, denoted by “0” and “1,” at the same time during the actual calculation.
 In the coin flipping analogy, this is like influencing the coin’s downward path while it’s in the air — when it still has a chance of being either heads or tails.

 A single qubit can’t do much, but quantum mechanics has another trick up its sleeve.
 Through a delicate process called “entanglement,” it’s possible to set qubits up such that their individual probabilities are affected by the other qubits in the system.
 A quantum computer with 2 entangled qubits is a bit like tossing 2 coins at the same time, while they’re in the air every possible combination of heads and tails can be represented at once.